dendriel/crow-framework/README.md

 Both ways will need a special implementation to observe pointer events and to check if the pointer event was over any valid game object (the components which have the handler or are clickable).

+### Allow to setup triggers in animation events

+This way, we have flexibility to trigger an event (like enabling a collider) in sync with an animation.
+For instance, if we trigger a sword attack collider before or after the swing of a sword, the de-sync will be perceptible by the player.
+It will try to dodge what he is seeing and will fail, generating frustration.

+### Merge Tracking and Buffered input handler

+.. so we won't have an inputHandler API that works half on some implementation and the other half in another implementation.